Last Updated on by Jeremy

 If this sounds silly, it shouldn't.
 This tactic has gone on for so long for a simple reason – it works.
 And we were its latest victims.

 After crying, almost passing out, yelling for the cops, and their “patrol” all turning up empty, we found ourselves sitting in the tourist police office at the bus station wondering how it could have happened to us.
-Then, the most unsettling thing happened: 3 more groups came in who were robbed within the same hour– two local, two tourist, all devastated.
+Then, the most unsettling thing happened: 3 more groups came in who were robbed while traveling in Puno within the same hour– two local, two tourist, all devastated.

 This station was clearly a hotbed of activity, and our headache was just beginning.